gedankenlab/Kaleidoscope/doc/CODING_STYLE.md

   + Function members should have their verb part first, so `addHook` instead of `hookAdd`.
 Group with namespaces, if need be, otherwise arrange functions that belong together, together, separate from the rest (in source code).
   + Do not repeat the class or namespace in the member names.
 * Variables are `snake_case`, like data members, unless they are global instances of various classes, in which case they are `CamelCase`.
 * It is recommended to put the class in a namespace, and when declaring the global, use the same name, but outside of the namespace.
-For example: `extern Kaleidoglyph::Plugin::OneShot OneShot`.
+For example: `extern Kaleidoscope::Plugin::OneShot OneShot`.

 ### Indentation and visual style